 Generally, a nurse’s life is an exciting one.
 Imagine monitoring a baby’s heart rate while its mother is in labor or giving first aid to an intoxicated man who just got into a vehicular accident, or assisting a surgeon while he’s carefully dissecting a tumor in someone’s brain.
-These are all parts of a nurse’s daily routine, depending on the field of nursing he/she is engaged in.
+These are all parts of a nurse’s daily routine, depending on the field of nursing they are engaged in.

 As I seek out some nurses who have been working in the U.K. for some time now, I realized how their stories of firsthand experiences were funny, poignant, sad, and exciting all at the same time.
-So, I asked them if I could share a bit of their stories – both the technical and the ones often unseen and unknown to others.
+So, I asked them if I could share a few of their stories – both the technical and the ones often unseen and unknown to others.
 Luckily, they readily agreed.

 Landing the Job as Experienced by Two Nurses

 Berry is a graduate of a State University in Iloilo City.
 She has been working in England for 4 years now.
 She’s a charge nurse in a Gastroenterology Ward in Guildford, England, and lives a mere 10-minute walk from stunning London.
 But behind her success, Berry has stories to tell.